spudwoot/ESP32-Service-Now-Temp-Monitor/README.md

-# ESP32-Service-Now-Temp-Monitor
+# ESP32-Service-Now-Temp-Monitor #
-Code to make a ESP 32 read temp and post to a Service Now instance.
-Features include:
+## Code to make a ESP 32 read temp and post to a Service Now instance.
+Features include: ##
-.Built-in captive portal to set up to wifi
+*Built-in captive portal to set up to wifi
-.forms to capture the server path and password/username .ability to reset the wifi settings without changing code .ability to POST results back to a ServiceNow instance (or any other platform with a similar table structure)
+*forms to capture the server path and password/username *ability to reset the wifi settings without changing code *ability to POST results back to a ServiceNow instance (or any other platform with a similar table structure)

 Still in progress:
-.Ability to change field names
+* Ability to change field names
-.Ability to GET a new refresh time
+* Ability to GET a new refresh time
-.code optimization
+* code optimization
-.captive portal customization
+* captive portal customization

 Libaries needed in Arduino IDE:
 .For the DHT sensor